User Guide: How to take full advantage of RunMotion Coach

 Training Feedback

-Let your digital coach know how you’re doing, and the app will recalculate your next week of training based on your feedback.
+Let your digital coach know how you’re doing.
+The app will then recalculate your next week of training based on your feedback.
 If you miss a session, that’s okay, it happens.
 The coach recalculates the training program according to the general trend of your training.

 Share your workout